-Do you really want to impress your Valentine this year?
+Do you want to really impress your Valentine this year?
 Looking for a meaningful way to express your love without breaking the bank?
-Then forget the flowers, chocolates and diamonds.
-It’s time to celebrate Valentine’s Day acupuncture style.
+Then forget the flowers, chocolates, and diamonds.
+Valentine’s Day celebrated acupuncture-style trumps them all.

 Who doesn’t love a good massage?
 Just offering your sweetie an ordinary ole massage would probably go a long way.
 But I said sure-fire, so I’ve got something even better.

 I am going to teach you how to incorporate acupressure into a massage, creating an experience that’s tailored specifically for your Valentine.
 This will not only induce pure physical bliss but also leave your Valentine feeling overwhelmed by how smart and thoughtful you are.

 First, there are three acupressure points that should be incorporated into everyone’s Valentine’s Day massage.
 They are Kidney 1, Bladder 15 and Bladder 32(ish).

 Kidney 1 is located on the bottom of the foot, just behind the pad, between the second and third metatarsal bones.
 Using firm pressure with your thumbs, press Kidney 1 on both feet at the same time.
 This point is used to ground a person, to energetically pull down the constant buzzing that happens in many of our heads.
 Touching this point will help your Valentine quiet the internal chatter and become more fully present in their body.
 It’s a great way to start any massage.

 Bladder 15 is located about an inch-and-a-half outside the spine, at the level of the fifth thoracic vertebra.
 In layman’s terms, that’s about midway between the top and bottom edges of the scapula.
 Don’t stress about finding the exact spot because the acupuncture point just slightly above Bladder 15 has similar effects.
 Again, using firm pressure with your thumbs, press Bladder 15 on both sides of the spine at the same time.